blank Skip to main content

 MDM technology overview

-Mobile device management, or MDM, is a set of technologies that ensure security and control over mobile devices in the workplace, such as smartphones, tablets, and various terminals, including point of sale (PoS) devices.
+Mobile device management is a methodology and set of technologies that ensure security and control over mobile devices in the workplace, such as smartphones, tablets, and various terminals, including point of sale (PoS) devices.
 The goal of any MDM system is to monitor the state of mobile devices connected to it, manage these devices, and keep them secure.

 For enterprises, an MDM system creates an additional layer of security, providing capabilities for monitoring any user activity on managed mobile devices.
-Additionally, an MDM system can provide device-specific and platform-specific functions related to:
+Additionally, an MDM solution can provide device-specific and platform-specific functionality related to:

 Devices connected to a network can be identified according to two parameters: